Kabul Weekly

-The Kabul Weekly was the most widely distributed newspaper in Afghanistan, both in the center and the provinces.
-It has ceased publication in 2011, with the sudden announcement printed on the front page of the last issue.
+The Kabul Weekly was the most widely distributed weekly newspaper in Afghanistan, both in the center and the provinces.
+It ceased publication in 2011, with the sudden announcement printed on the front page of the last issue.
 Quote from the last issue: "While this is a column, I wanted to share with readers on the front page my decision to close down the Kabul Weekly.", Faheem Dashty, 30. of January 2011.